Is QuStream publicly traded?

 If you choose to buy QST, there are a few options available.

 U.S.-based Coinbase users (excluding New York state) can buy QuStream (QST) on the main Coinbase app.
-Just paste the QuStream contract address into the main search box: AUuCEHQ7sm2i5GmaHrpE961voWcTY8U6mgrkhcV7pump
+Paste the QuStream contract address into the main search box to find the QST token:

 If you want to buy more than the wallet will allow, you could do a wire transfer to a Coinbase account, buy USDC or SOL, and then send that to your Phantom Wallet or your Solflare Wallet where you can swap it for QST.

-Sometimes scammers create coins that look like the one you want to buy, to trick you into giving them your funds.
-The best way to be sure you're buying the right thing is to look up the token you want to buy and get the contract address (the official unique identifier).
-The QuStream (QST) contract address is AUuCEHQ7sm2i5GmaHrpE961voWcTY8U6mgrkhcV7pump but it's never a bad idea to double-check these things.
-You can find the QST contract address by searching for "contract" on the QuStream token page on CoinMarketCap or on CoinGecko to verify that we're not providing inaccurate info.
+We provided the QuStream (QST) contract address above but it's never a bad idea to double-check these things.
+You can find the QST contract address by searching for "contract" on the QuStream token page on CoinMarketCap or on CoinGecko to verify that we're not providing inaccurate or outdated info.

-If you paste the contract address into the token search in your crypto wallet you will only get back one result: The actual, official QST token.
+If you paste the contract address into the token search on an exchange or in your crypto wallet you will only get back one result: The actual, official QST token.

 The QST token will not be hosted on the Solana blockchain permanently.
 QuStream is working with Ankr/Asphere to build out a dedicated QuStream Layer 1 blockchain for independent functioning.
 Once this is complete (anticipated in 2026), the QST token will be migrated to the new blockchain 1:1 (i.e., 1 Solana blockchain QST = 1 QuStream blockchain QST).
 In order to maintain your holdings through a migration there are typically steps each token owner needs to take.
 If you want to stay informed regarding QuStream news, including the token migration, choose your preferred social media option from the choices at the bottom of the official QuStream site Contact page.